Do meal replacement shakes really help you lose weight?

 Most healthy adults need to consume about 0.8 grams of protein per kilogram of body weight per day to support the body’s natural processes.
 So a healthy adult woman who weighs 140 pounds needs about 50 grams of protein a day, while a healthy 180-pound man needs about 65 grams of protein a day.
 While most Americans get enough protein, if you happen to be missing the mark, supplementing your diet with a protein-rich meal replacement shake may help you reach your personal protein needs.

-If you’re replacing a meal with a shake, Dr. Stanford recommends finding a brand that delivers about 20 grams of protein per serving.
+If you’re replacing a meal with a protein shake, Dr. Stanford recommends finding a brand that delivers about 20 grams of protein per serving.

 “Many meal replacement shakes are a good source of vitamins and minerals such as calcium, potassium, iron, and vitamin D, which many people are lacking in their diets,” Jones says.
 Supplementing premade bottled shakes with your own ingredients—think spinach, which is full of vitamin C, and plain Greek yogurt, which delivers extra calcium, potassium, protein, zinc, and vitamins B6 and B12—can make every sip even more nutritious.